 However, there are many advantages to connecting with someone who does share the same love for running and training.
-When you both have motivation to get up and hit the pavement together, there’s often a sense of bonding, support and teamwork that can bring you closer – and also test your compatibility!
+When you both have the motivation to get up and hit the pavement together, there’s often a sense of bonding, support and teamwork that can bring you closer – and also test your compatibility!

-In addition to having “romantic” company on your run, it’s a more fun adventure getting to know someone and finding out about the chemistry you share while you’re trekking a few miles.
+In addition to having a “romantic” company on your run, it’s a more fun adventure getting to know someone and finding out about the chemistry you share while you’re trekking a few miles.
 Finding out how competitive they are – and how self-motivating they are – can be an interesting turning point.
 Most runners invest a lot of time improving themselves and gain confidence from accomplishing their goals – no matter how big or small they are.
 Finding someone with the same confidence and energy can promote and foster a healthy relationship – especially if you both had a long day and need to “run off the craziness” instead of taking it out on a loved one.

 Another aspect of sharing chemistry as a runner is physical attraction.
-It may be important to you that your object of affection is in tip top physical shape and takes care of their body.
+It may be important to you that your object of affection is in tip-top physical shape and takes care of their body.
 Subsequently, your focus as a runner may comprise of a carefully planned diet with a workout regimen and a sleeping schedule that excludes partying!

 If you’re dabbling in the dating world and come across potential partners who are fun to be with – but they would also rather spend weekends binge drinking/eating and staying up late at night while you’re heading to sleep early so you can train the next morning – the mental chemistry may waiver after some time if your diet and quality of life values are drastically different.